-What are Binary SMS Messages?
+What are binary SMS messages?

 Binary SMS messages are used to send data, usually rich content or small files, in addition to transferring telephone system settings, ringtones, and WAP-Push messages.